codr7/cidk/README.md

 (...
 42)
 ```
-An error is thrown if no matching function is found.
+An error is thrown when no matching function can be found.

 ```
   push "foo";